Seitan: Vietnamese

-In Vietnam, wheat gluten is called mì căng or mì căn, and is prepared in a similar fashion to Chinese miàn jīn.
+In Vietnam, wheat gluten is called mì căn or mì căng, and is prepared in a similar fashion to Chinese miàn jīn.
 Along with tofu, it is a part of the Buddhist cuisine of Vietnam.

 Western

 A wide range of mock-meat products, based on wheat gluten or tofu, are sold at stores in Germany and in other European countries.

 Since the mid-20th century, wheat gluten (usually called seitan) has been increasingly adopted by vegetarians in Western nations as a meat alternative.
 It is sold in block, strip and shaped forms in North America, where it can be found in some supermarkets, Asian food markets, health food stores and cooperatives.

 The block form of seitan is often flavored with shiitake or portobello mushrooms, fresh coriander or onion, or barbecue sauce, or packed in a vegetable-based broth.
 In strip form, it can be packed to be eaten right out of the package as a high-protein snack.
 Shaped seitan products, in the form of "ribs" and patties, are frequently flavored with barbecue, teriyaki, or other savory sauces.

 In North America, several brand-name meat alternatives are used in the restaurant and food service markets.

-Wheat gluten is also used in many vegetarian products in various countries, for example by The African Hebrew Israelites of Jerusalem, a Black vegan religious sect in Israel that operates a chain of restaurants, to produce vegetarian sandwiches.
+Wheat gluten is also used in many vegetarian products in various countries, for example by The African Hebrew Israelites of Jerusalem, a Black vegan religious sect in Israel that operates a chain of restaurants to produce vegetarian sandwiches.